 - CONNECT to prior knowledge

-- give and EXAMPLE of new learning
+- EXPLAIN new content, element of working scientifically and scientific vocabulary give and EXAMPLE of new learning

-- Children ATTEMPT new learning with scaffolding
+- Pupils ATTEMPT new learning with scaffolding

 - APPLY new learning independently